williampious/faas/src/README.md

 }
 ```

-## 3. Important Note on Firestore Indexes
+### 4. Firestore Indexes (Important)

 As the app's features grow, Firestore will require specific indexes for complex queries (like sorting or filtering by multiple fields) to work efficiently.
+If you see long loading times or errors in the browser console about missing indexes, you must create them.

-**How to Create Indexes:**
+**Method 1: Automatic (Recommended)**

 The best way to create indexes is to **let Firebase tell you which ones you need**.